Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 <!-- INTRODUCTION -->
 ## Introduction

+### NOTE: The code of this project is still under maintenance.
+We will complete it and fix errors in the following weeks.

 While recent progress has significantly boosted few-shot classification (FSC) performance, few-shot object detection (FSOD) remains challenging for modern learning systems.
 Therefore, we propose DAnA (Dual-awareness Attention) mechanism which is adaptable to various existing object detection networks and enhances FSOD performance by paying attention to specific semantics conditioned on the query.
 Under the few-shot settting, the proposed method achieves SOTA performance on COCO benchmark.